-Healing spells are among the most popular spells in D&D. Everyone needs ’em–but which to take?
+Healing spells are a popular choice for a reason.
+Sooner or later everyone needs one.
 Here are D&D’s five best healing spells.

-Adventurers live a life full of danger.
-Whether it’s getting ambushed and one-shotted by a lucky goblin arrow at level 1, or getting ambushed and one-shotted by a lucky beholder disintegration at level 7, there’s just no end of ways for adventurers to meet an untimely demise.
-Fortunately in most circumstances (disintegrations notwithstanding), all it takes is a little magic and you’re back on your feet with none of the lingering trauma that comes from injuries to muscles and bones.
+Fortunately, in most circumstances (aside from the odd disintegration), all it takes is a little magic and you’re back on your feet with none of the lingering trauma that comes from injuries to muscles and bones.

 This is perhaps the Cleric’s best friend–it’s not the most powerful healing spell, not by a long shot, but it’s just a bonus action to cast.
 That means you can heal someone for 1d4 + your modifier (or more if you upcast) and still have the rest of your turn to do something.
 Of course, you can’t cast a spell other than a Cantrip, but other than that the door is wide open.
 And, especially in the early levels, even a few hit points can make all the difference.

 At later levels, this spell is perfect for getting someone back on their feet after they’re making Death Saves.
 Plus it doesn’t require touch, which Cure Wounds does, making this the better option in every case.

 This spell is an incredibly powerful option.
 The healing might not seem like a lot–it’s only 5 hit points–but it’s 5 hit points to three different creatures as one action.
 So even though you’re spending your turn on the spell, you’re at least helping multiple party members.
 And the spell lasts 8 hours without requiring concentration and it increases the party member’s maximum HP for the duration, so it’s the gift that keeps on giving.